 Network Security Overview

-A Bachelor Degree program is also available which prepares the graduate for more advanced and higher-level employment positions in the Network Security field.
+An Associate Degree program is also available which prepares the graduate for entry-level employment in the Network Security field.

 For more information about this program, please see the program description in the University Catalog.
 Network Security Program Description

 Students learn how to create and build networks in the Windows, CISCO, and UNIX environments...and both design and implement network security plans to keep hackers at bay and the network secure.

 Building upon ECPI's tradition of providing an interactive and "real world" hands-on education in technology, you'll:

 - Analyze problems and monitor network to ensure its availability to system users.

 - Identify customer needs and use that information to design, interpret, and evaluate network requirements